-Welcome to Comm Studies!
+Welcome to Communication Studies

 National and International Recognition

-Stellar Students and Programs
+Successful Students and Programs

-- Communication Studies is ranked in the Top 10 communication master’s programs in the nation, and is ranked as the #3 M.A. program in the U.S. for communication education research.
+- Communication Studies is ranked in the Top 10 communication Master’s programs in the nation and is ranked as the #3 M.A. program in the U.S. for communication education research.

 - The LBJ Debate Society and Elton Abernathy Forensics Society has won the overall state championship title at the Texas Intercollegiate Forensics Association (TIFA) Championships for 16 of the last 17 years.